 The curriculum includes over 800 hours of clinical experiences in adult, pediatric, and neonatal acute care and in specialty areas (such as sleep diagnostics, pulmonary function testing, pulmonary rehabilitation, cardiac catheterization, long-term care/home care), and in community service.
 Each semester includes a clinical component.

 - Completed application form submitted no later than March 15 of the year for which admission is requested.
 (Late applications will be evaluated based on individual circumstances.)

-- A minimum of a 2.8 cumulative grade-point average in the science prerequisites.
+- A minimum of a 2.8 cumulative grade-point average in the mathematics and science prerequisites.

 - A minimum of a 2.8 cumulative grade-point average in the Pre-Professional Component.

 - A personal interview with the Cardiorespiratory Care Admissions Committee.

 - International students must score a minimum of 76 on the TOEFL exam with the following